 Participating in the Sejiki Ceremony

-Send the names of anyone you would like remembered at Sejiki to jhlnine “at” gmail.com.
+Submit the names of anyone you would like remembered at Sejiki using this form.
 This can be anyone who has died in the last year, or someone who has never been remembered at Sejiki (human and non-human beings).
+Note: If you have submitted this being’s name to our merit list within the last year, they are already on our Sejiki list.
 Someone will read these names aloud while we are chanting.

 If you are participating from home via our Cloud Zendo:

 ♦ You may want to conduct a version of the ceremony at home:

 - Prepare some food and/or drink offerings (your “hungry ghost’s” favorites)

 - Cover your Buddha/bodhisattva images so as not to frighten the Gakis away